ya0-yuan/tp/docs/UserGuide.md

 (contributed by Nicholas Toh)

 This feature allows you to manage appointments between hairdressers and clients.
-You can record the following information about appointment:
+You can record the following information about appointments:
 * Client
 * Hairdresser
 * Date